 The Human Resources Department reports to the Assistant Superintendent and has responsibility for:

 As of April 1, 2007, Act 114 of 2006 has required that ALL prospective employees of public and private schools, including their independent contractors and their employees, but excluding employees who do not have direct contact with students, undergo background checks.
 Applicants are required to submit their background check reports to their prospective public and private school employers.
 The law also requires student teachers to undergo background checks and present their reports to their higher education institution prior to field experience.
-There are three required background checks for ALL applicants:
+The three required background checks can be found using the Clearance Link.

 The Background Check requires a $22.00 payment in the form of a credit card, certified check or money order made payable to the Commonwealth of PA.

 Application for the Child Abuse Clearance can be made through electronic submission or paper submission.
 The Child Abuse Clearance requires a $13.00 payment in the form of a credit card, certified check or money order dependent upon submission method.

 Federal Criminal History Background Checks required by Act 114 of 2006, 24 PS 1-111 as amended (Act 61 of 2008)

 Student teachers (participating in classroom teaching, internships, clinical or field experience),

 Prospective employees of public and private schools, Intermediate Units and Area Vocational-Technical Schools (including, but not limited to: administrators, teachers, substitutes, custodians, cafeteria workers and office employees), and